ccdxc/sw/tools/Readme.md

 # Build tools

 ## How to publish new vagrant box image
+There are two box images we use: 1) dev-vm 2) production vm (aka turin)

 ### 1. Edit provisioning script

-Edit `tools/pens-packer-scripts/pens.sh` script and add the new provisioning steps into the script.
+Edit `tools/pens-packer-scripts/pens.sh` (for dev-vm) or `tools/pens-packer-scripts/pens_turin.sh` (for turin) script and add the new provisioning steps into the script.

 ### 2. build new vagrant image

 ```
+# for dev-vm
 make dev-build-centos74

+# for turin
+make turin-centos74
 ```

 ### 3. Try new vagrant image